eclipxe13/engineworks-dbal/README.md

 ## About drivers

-It support Mysqli and Sqlite3 drivers, you are free to create your own and share it with me.
+It support Mysqli, Mssql and Sqlite3 drivers, you are free to create your own and (please) share it with me.

+### Mysqli

+- This is the most tested driver on production.

+### Mssql

+- This driver is based on PDO dblib, you will need FreeTDS.
+- Result does not know the entity or primary keys of the query.
+  Use overrideEntity and overrideKeys when create a Recordset for update or delete.
+- The function to quote (PDO::quote) fail with multibyte strings, we are using simple replacements of `'` to `''`

+### Sqlite3

+- Result does not know the entity or primary keys of the query.
+  Use overrideEntity and overrideKeys when create a Recordset for update or delete.
+- When a result is empty (nothing to fetch) it is not possible to know the type of the fields, this make this driver unstable to update using Recordset.
+- The method SQLite3Result::fetchArray put the cursor in the first position when called after end of list.
+This behavior is corrected on Result and fetch returns always false.

 ## Compatibility